 Conversion of the vessel included installation of 16 topside facilities weighing 14,000mt.
 The units deployed include three oil processing units, a gas compression unit, three power generations systems and two manifold modules.

-The topside modules will process 140,000 barrels a day (bpd) of oil and 35 million standard cubic feet a day of gas.
-Seawater injection capacity of the FPSO will be 340,000bpd.
+The topside modules process 140,000 barrels a day (bpd) of oil and 35 million standard cubic feet a day of gas.
+Seawater injection capacity of the FPSO is 340,000bpd.

 FloaTEC Singapore, an equal partnership company established by Keppel FELS and J Ray McDermott, built the wellhead platform as part of a $1bn contract signed in October 2009.